 Supplement for single Person walking alone £25

-Three nights’ accommodation in B and Bs with private bathrooms, luggage transportation on walking days, route notes and maps.
-Upgrades to hotels are possible in sone instances.
+Three nights’ accommodation in B and Bs or hotels with private bathrooms, luggage transportation on walking days, route notes and maps.
+Upgrades to hotels are possible in some instances.
 This section may also be walked over 4 days/5 nights.
 Please ask.

 Extra nights are possible along the route – please ask.
 If you wish to do the full North Downs Way from Farnham to Canterbury, please contact us.
 Similarly, we also offer the Canterbury Loop (Canterbury to Sheperdswell 10.4 miles, Sheperdswell to Dover 8.3 miles, Dover to Etching Hill 13 miles, Etching Hill to Boughton Lees 11.5 miles, Boughton Lees to Canterbury 13.1 miles).